 The rains become more regular in December, with thunderstorms occurring every few days.
 High-pitched chirping sounds of baby crocodiles alert the mother that the incubation period is over.
 She then breaks open the sand-covered chamber and assists the hatchlings out of their shells by rolling the eggs between her tongue and palate.
 The mother crocodile then delicately transports them in her mouth to the water’s edge, and continues guarding them for two more weeks.

-Practical tips for traveling to Malawi, from social protocols to guidance on money matters, with a link to the latest government travel advice.
+Practical tips for traveling to Malawi, from social protocols to guidance on money matters, with a link to the latest US State Department travel advice.